attogram/attogram/README.md

 Attogram PHP Framework
 ======================

 * Attogram helps you quickly create websites.

-* Attogram is highly extendable.
-It provides a jumpstart for the intermediate to advanced PHP developer.
+It is highly extendable, providing a jumpstart for the intermediate to advanced PHP developer.

 * Attogram is an opinionated framework.
 It includes URL routing, an integrated SQLite database with web administration, a simple user system, and an IP protected backend.

 Quick specs
 ===========